GEO-Protocol/specs-protocol/trust_lines/trust_lines.md

 # Overview
 The objectives of this document are:
 1. to provide comprehensive info about proposed method of consensus;
-1. to describe the [cryptographic primitives used](https://github.com/GEO-Project/specs-protocol/blob/master/transactions/transactions.md#cryptographic-primitives) and the provide motivation for including each of them into the protocol;
-1. to describe the method of mathematical and cryptographic confirmation of operations;
+1. to describe the method of mathematical and cryptographic confirmation of operations [#todo: add math proof];
-1. to prodive mathematical confirmation of the impossibility (or extreme complexity) of the operations compromising [todo];
+1. to prodive mathematical confirmation of the impossibility (or extreme complexity) of the operations compromising [#todo: add math proof];
 1. to provide a list of possible edge cases and to describe the ways to avoid/resovle them, as well as possible outcomes of operations.

 <br/>
 <br/>